Oh May, we’re so ready for you!

 Youth Of May

-Youth of May is actually based on true events that occurred in the 1980s, which is an era marked by the Gwangju Uprising.
+Youth of May is actually based on true events that occured in the 1980s, which is an era marked by the Gwangju Uprising.
 This historically significant event in history lasted for 10 days.
-It gathered more than a quarter of a million people who staged a protest in rebellion against the brutal military regime that ruled South Korea during that time.
-Initially, it seemed that the efforts of those brave enough to stand against injustice were doomed to fail.
+It gathered more than a quarter of a million people who staged a protest in rebellion to the brutal military regime that ruled South Korea during that time.
+Initially, it seemed that the efforts of those brave enough to stand against injustice was doomed to fail.
 It resulted in thousands of deaths.
 However, the nationwide demonstration became a major catalyst for democracy in the country.

 In the midst of all the chaos was Hwang Hee-tae (Lee Do-hyun), who is an excellent medical student, and Kim Myung-hee (Go Min-si) who is a nurse.
 The two fell in love, but their relationship was tested by circumstances brought by turbulent times.